Migrating from MFP 8.0 (On-prem)

 Prerequisites

-4. Your mobile client applications (Android, iOS) and IBM MobileFirst Foundation 8.0 adapters are Java™ 17 compatible.
+4. Your mobile client applications (Android, iOS) and IBM MobileFirst Foundation 8.0 adapters are compatible with the recommended JAVA version.

 Pre-installation tasks